AtheosGame/AtheosGame.github.io/Game/Lore.md

 **Death is now a matter of where rather than when.**

-Abandoned, the living turned to desperate worship creatures of all kinds that claim reign over a Godless land.
+Abandoned, the living turned desperately to worship creatures of all kinds that claim reign over the Godless lands.
 Some still worship the Gods, thinking of it as one last test of their Faith.
 But most have given up, giving in to their deepest desires.

 Societies are gone.

 Death is not the end.
 Freed, the punished dead run rampant and take vengeance upon all that is good for their millennia of suffering.
 Those that were granted bliss upon death, see with horror their return to the physical plane, as they claim their rightful place above everyone else by whatever means necessary.

-Unsupervised, the World belongs to those willing to take it.
+Unsupervised, **the World belongs to those willing to take it.**

 ![Ruined Palace](https://user-images.githubusercontent.com/97962756/152700861-818ff432-8a21-4846-a7cd-66c0f3a5e25c.jpg)